 We trained 5 different models in order to compare performance and behavior:

-Hyperparameters were tuned by gridsearch with shuffled 5-fold cross validation.
+Hyperparameters were tuned by gridsearch with shuffled 5-fold cross validation on the train set.

 Other tree-based methods were explored; CatBoost was used because it outperformed random forest and XGBoost on this dataset.

 Finally, a stacking ensemble model was trained on the outputs of the other 4 models.
 Ridge regression (with tuning by gridsearch and 5-fold cross validation) was used to find the optimal weight for each sub-model’s output within the ensemble.

 Test set R-squared scores for the 5 models are shown below.